michaeltelford/broken_link_finder/README.md

 # Broken Link Finder

 Does what it says on the tin.
-Finds a websites broken links.
+Finds a website's broken links.

-Simply point it a website and it will crawl all its webpages searching for and identifing any broken links on those pages.
-You will then be presented with a nice concise summary of your sites broken links.
+Simply point it at a website and it will crawl all of its webpages searching for and identifing any broken links.
+You will then be presented with a nice concise summary of the broken links found.

-The only exception or gotcha is that the `wgit` doesn't currently follow redirects meaning they will appear as broken links in the results.

 ## Made Possible By

 This repository utilises the awesome `wgit` Ruby gem.
 See its [repository](https://github.com/michaeltelford/wgit) for more details.

+The only gotcha is that `wgit` doesn't currently follow redirects meaning they will appear as broken links in the results.

 ## Installation